-The Postsecondary Data Collaborative (PostsecData) and the National Skills Coalition, in cooperation with the undersigned organizations and individuals, applaud Senators Bill Cassidy (R-LA), Elizabeth Warren (D-MA), Tim Scott (R-SC), and Sheldon Whitehouse (D-RI), and Representatives Raja Krishnamoorthi (D-IL), Joe Wilson (R-SC), Mikie Sherrill (D-NJ), Bryan Steil (R-WI), and Suzanne Bonamici (D-OR) for championing transparency through their introduction of the College Transparency Act of 2021, which would create a secure, privacy-protected postsecondary data network.
+The Postsecondary Data Collaborative (PostsecData) and the National Skills Coalition, in cooperation with the undersigned organizations and individuals, applaud Senators Bill Cassidy, M.D.
+(R-LA), Elizabeth Warren (D-MA), Roger Marshall, M.D.
+(R-KS), Sheldon Whitehouse (D-RI), Chuck Grassley (R-IA) and John Hickenlooper (D-CO), and Representatives Raja Krishnamoorthi (D-IL), Joe Wilson (R-SC), Suzanne Bonamici (D-OR), Nancy Mace (R-SC), and Mikie Sherrill (D-NJ) for championing transparency through their introduction of the College Transparency Act, which would create a secure, privacy-protected postsecondary data network.
+During the 117th Congress, the U.S. House of Representatives passed the College Transparency Act (H.R.
+2030) as an amendment to the America COMPETES Act of 2022 (H.R.
+4521).
 This bipartisan, bicameral bill would help students and families, policymakers, institutions and employers to make informed decisions by providing more complete information about college access, success, costs, and outcomes.
 This information empowers students and families to make well-informed choices about their education, policymakers and institutions to craft evidence-based policies to help students succeed, and employers to navigate the talent pipeline they need to grow the economy.
 Without complete, representative data that counts all students, equity will be out of reach.